Masterquiz/APL-99-Ninety-Nine-APL-Problems/Section 2: Arithmetic.md

 ## Problem 2 (**)

-Determine the prime factors of a given positive integer. <br>
+*Determine the prime factors of a given positive integer* <br>
-Construct a flat vector containing the prime factors in ascending order.
+Construct a vector containing the prime factors in ascending order.

-#### Example
 ```
       prime_factors 315
 3 3 5 7